Your ASC 606 Revenue Recognition Checklist

 Clear and consistent communication is the glue that holds your revenue recognition process together.
 When teams operate in silos, crucial details can fall through the cracks, leading to reporting errors.
 Establish a straightforward communication plan for sharing information, whether it's a dedicated Slack channel, regular cross-departmental meetings, or a shared project management tool.
 The goal is to make it easy for the accounting team to get what they need from sales and operations, like contract details or delivery confirmations.
 Good communication helps prevent misunderstandings and ensures everyone is working with the most up-to-date information, which is essential for accurate financial reporting.

-Plan for Team Training
+Schedule Regular Team Training

 You can’t expect everyone to be a revenue recognition expert, but you can provide training so they understand their role in the process.
 Your sales team should know how different deal structures impact when revenue is recognized.
 Your operations team needs to understand the importance of documenting when performance obligations are met.
 This training doesn't have to be a week-long seminar; it can be a simple workshop or a clear set of guidelines.
 The key is ensuring that the people gathering the initial data understand why it matters.
 When your entire team is equipped with the right knowledge, your finance department can work more efficiently and with greater confidence in the data they receive.

-Create a Review Process
+Build a Consistent Review Process

 A formal review process acts as a safety net, catching potential errors before they become major problems.
 For significant transactions, establish a clear procedure for gathering and reviewing all the essential documents.
 This includes contracts, purchase orders, invoices, and proof of delivery.
 This isn't about micromanaging; it's about ensuring accuracy and completeness.
 Having a second set of eyes on major deals helps confirm that everything aligns with ASC 606 guidelines and your internal policies.
 A structured review process makes your financial data more reliable and helps you prepare for an audit.

-Implement Quality Checks
+Put Quality Checks in Place

 Regular quality checks are your final line of defense against inaccurate reporting.
 These checks ensure that the details are correct and that your process is working as intended.
 A simple but effective check is to make sure every dollar of revenue you record has a corresponding invoice or payment schedule to back it up.
 You can also perform spot checks on contracts to verify that performance obligations were correctly identified and that revenue was recognized at the right time.
 Implementing these controls helps maintain data integrity and compliance.
 For businesses with high transaction volumes, automating these checks can save a massive amount of time and reduce the risk of human error.